Last Updated on

 For instance, runners and hikers enjoy having companions like Weimaraners, Vizslas, and Border Collies who can keep up with them.

-Big dogs, like Rottweilers and Dobermans, can do a lot of damage in your household, so it’s important to consider if you have the time to keep these breeds happy.
+Big dogs, like the Rottweilers and Doberman, can do a lot of damage in your household, so it’s important to consider if you have the time to keep these breeds happy.

 Dobermans are energetic dogs that need plenty of exercise, though they can become couch potatoes as long as they get their regular daily walks.
 They also need a lot of mental stimulation, without which they can become destructive and irritable.

-That’s why early socialization and consistent training are essential, and it’s important to continue this training throughout the dog’s life.
+That’s why early socialization and consistent training are essential for a Doberman, and it’s important to continue this training throughout the dog’s life.

 If you’re not particularly interested in obedience training, there are many other fun activities that you can do with your Dobie.
 They respond very well to positive reinforcement and love being given puzzles and games to solve.

-Rottweilers need some daily form of exercise, both for mental stimulation as well as to prevent them from becoming obese.
-The breed is prone to obesity, which can cause significant health issues if not corrected quickly.
+The Rottweiler needs some daily form of exercise, both for mental stimulation as well as to prevent them from becoming obese.
+The dog breed is prone to obesity, which can cause significant health issues if not corrected quickly.

 Rottweilers need early socialization, reinforced continuously throughout their lifetime.
 They need to be exposed to other pets, children, and adults regularly to prevent aggression issues from developing.